ChristianHinge/challenge-codebase/README.md

 A simple patch-based MONAI 3D UNet that predicts pseudo-CT from NAC-PET only.
 It is provided as a starting-point reference — participants are expected to improve on it by incorporating MRI and topogram inputs.

-A pre-built Docker image is available for download (see [website](https://bic-mac-challenge.github.io/)).

 **Direct Python usage:**

 ```bash